 - Preheat the oven to 400°F. Line a baking sheet with parchment paper, and spray lightly with cooking spray.
 Set aside.

-- In a large bowl, pour in the pumpkin seeds.
-Measure in the salt, chili powder and cumin and stir until the seasonings are coating the pumpkin seeds.
+- Season with salt, chili powder and cumin and stir until the seasonings are coating the pumpkin seeds.

 - Pour the seeds onto the prepared baking sheet, and transfer to the oven.

 - Bake for 30-35 minutes, or until the seeds have toasted but not burned.

 Store in glass food storage containers in the fridge for up to two weeks.
 Store on the countertop in a similar container for a few days.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.